nicinabox/boiler/README.md

 * Better error reporting when something fails
 * Convert plgs more accurately
 * Version string appears 3 times in repo :/
-* Add info on testing your package
+* Add info on testing your package with a vm
 * Setup as gem?
 Useful for development (convert, pack)
 * boiler.json
   * dependencies: supports urls and version